CMSgov/cms-oeda-dasg/.github/pull_request_template.md

     * Do you think this PR requires additional review of its security implications for other reasons? **Yes** or **No**.

-### What Needs to Be Deployed Before this PR?
+### What Needs to Be Merged and Deployed Before this PR?

-This PR cannot be deployed until the following pre-requisite changes have been fully deployed:
+This PR cannot be either merged or deployed until the following pre-requisite changes have been fully deployed:

 * CMSgov/some_repo#42